-Topical tar preparation such as Cocois can be effective at softening and removing scale, and is available from your pharmacist without prescription.
+Topical tar preparation such as Cocois® can be effective at softening and removing scale, and is available from your pharmacist without prescription.

-Initially the tar may be left on for 1 or 2 hours and then washed out with normal shampoo.
-If tolerated, it can be left in overnight for subsequent treatments.
+Usually, the tar is left in contact with the scalp for approximately one hour and then washed out with normal shampoo.
 Follow the instruction of your healthcare provider.
 Tar can stain clothes and bedclothes so when leaving on overnight, consider using old pillowcases.
 Alternatively, a shower cap can be used to protect the bedclothes from staining and it also helps the treatment to penetrate the scale.
 Cocois should be used daily initially and then according to need.